rhaberkorn/tmk7637/README.md

 Desolder the IFFS cable.

-Connect the VCC, GND and the control pin of the relay using jumper cables with the Teensy.
-The control pin should be connected to B3 of the Teensy.

-__FIXME__: How to connect the solenoid.

 You should now be ready to test your installation.
 If everything goes well and you can determine that possibly dead keys are only related to missing solder, you can fixate/solder your Teensy to the PCB.